-Between flights, you might need to spend as many as 20 hours in China to get the cheapest ticket.
-Luckily, visa-free-entry to the country is currently possible for many European citizens.
-And even if your passport doesn’t allow visa-free travel, you can still apply for a transit-visa and explore the city.
+Between flights, you need to take a Chinese domestic flight to get the cheapest ticket.
+That means you need to clear Chinese immigration twice – one time each way.
+Luckily, visa-free-entry to the country is currently possible for most European citizens.
+And even if your passport doesn’t allow visa-free travel, you can still apply for visa-free transit.

 Our availability calendar highlights all possible flight dates at the lowest price for trips up to 28 days.
 It will forward you to Skyscanner with your selected flight dates.
 There you can check what OTAs have to offer, or let the site forward you to China Eastern’s website, where flights are €30 more expensive.